 Here’re a few tips on how you can start analyzing your ad performance once you have your initial funnel.

 Form a hypothesis that will help you analyze your results

 Let’s say you’ve seen that video ads work great for your audience – that’s your hypothesis.
 Now, you can test it.

 Create an equal number of ads for the same target audience, with the same CTA and copy but create a variation of creatives.
 Then give your ads a few days to run, (ideally, you want to complete Facebook’s learning phase).
-Then, measure your results based on the goal of these ads.
+Then, measure your results based on the goal of these ads and their funnels.

 Similar creative testing can be applied to all sorts of hypotheses to help you identify what works based on data, not just intuition.
 Whether it’s a CTA position or content, music presence or lack of it, audiences.
 Add a “scientific” approach to your Facebook ads testing by changing one variable at a time.

 “In my experience, split tests are helpful ONLY when you want to test an isolated variable (headline, CTA, etc.) for a limited period of time (14 days).
 This makes its use case extremely limited right now.”Quote from Apptamin by Shamanth Rao, VP Growth & UA at FreshPlanet

 And yes, this might end up being pricey.

 Running successful Facebook ads is easy – 🤦♀️ said no one, ever.

 80% of US eCommerce stores are using Facebook ads to bring traffic and increase sales.
 How many of them have a successful ROI?